 The Archipelago Cinema

 Pop-up cinemas are all the craze these days, a hipster pastime that has really taken the world by storm - from rooftop experiences with hot-tubs to hidden ones.
-However, nothing in New York, Berlin or London can top this masterpiece of architecture, which is created out of recycled materials by architect Ole Scheeren in a splendid archipelago-lagoon near Koh Yao Noi.
-The floating-raft cinema positions tourists in a dramatic and incredible locations, enclosed by massive karst rocks rising out of the sea and the dark water reflecting the screen at night.
+However, nothing in New York, Berlin, or London can top this masterpiece of architecture, which is created out of recycled materials by architect Ole Scheeren in a splendid archipelago-lagoon near Koh Yao Noi.
+The floating-raft cinema positions tourists in a dramatic and incredible location, enclosed by massive karst rocks rising out of the sea and the dark water reflecting the screen at night.
 The installation has launched and is presently traversing the world, in discrete water bodies - but it will ultimately return to Koh Yao Noi just outside Phuket and will be donated as a project to the local community to develop sustainable tourism ideas in the region.

 The high season in Thailand is November to February, when the weather is usually at its best throughout the country.